Doug Davies (Canadian football)

 Doug Davies (born December 22, 1964) is a Canadian former professional football offensive lineman who played twelve seasons in the Canadian Football League (CFL) for three different teams.
 He played college football at Simon Fraser University.
 He was a part of the Calgary Stampeders' Grey Cup victory in 1992.

-After retirement, he entered chiropractic college in Portland, Oregon at Western States Chiropractic College earning his D.C. license in 2004.
-Currently he practices in downtown Portland.
-He also has two children, Keeley (19), and Wyatt (16), and is married to Dana.
+After retirement, he entered chiropractic college in Portland, Oregon at Western States Chiropractic College, earning his D.C. license in 2004.

-Doug is also a very accomplish water color artist, and has sold many paintings.
+Doug is also a accomplish water color artist, and has sold many paintings.